fassko/fassko.github.io/Content/blog/swiftui-text-in-circle.md

 func overlay<Overlay>(_ overlay: Overlay, alignment: Alignment = .center) -> some View where Overlay : View
 ```

-How it works is it places the view on top of it, not under.
+It places the view on top of it, not under.
 We should not forget about the `.padding()` modifier to have a gap between the number and the circle.
 Using the previous example and changing `background` to `overlay` we have the same outcome.

 ```swift
 Text("13")